Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 Where to Stay in Rome FAQs

-What is the best part of Rome to stay?
+What is the best neighborhood in Rome?

 For first-time visitors, the best part of Rome to stay in is the Centro Storico (Historic Center).
 It’s the most central area, walkable to Rome’s main landmarks, and ideal for making the most of a short trip.